Webpage created: February 11, 2016

 The Station buildings included stores, offices and apartments for the station master.
 The platforms were originally arrival and departure ones, when it was a terminal station.
 They were covered with a roof 400 feet long by 130 feet wide.
 There was also a goods shed of 200 feet in length by 100 feet wide.

 When the Plymouth, Devonport and South Western Junction Railway Company opened its route from Lydford via Tavistock and Bere Alston, the up and down lines were reversed and Devonport for Stonehouse became a through station.
+On the Down Platform, which was originally the Up Platform, of course, were a Parcels Office, two Waiting Rooms, a Cloak Room and the all-important Refreshment Rooms.

 For the London and South Western Railway Company's train departure board in operation in both directions on weekdays and Sundays from June 7th until September 30th 1914, or until further notice, CLICK HERE.